ArthurClemens/polythene/docs/css.md

 # Polythene CSS

+Polythene styles can be included in 2 ways:

+1. Including CSS files
+2. Using css-in-js

+Get component CSS files (or all components) and add them to your project
+* Use css-in-js

+Options for theming:

+* With CSS files: generate themed CSS, add this to the project
+    * Using polythene-scripts
+* With css-in-js
+    * Easiest when theming components (no build step required)

 Polythene uses [j2c](http://j2c.py.gy) to write styles directly to the head of the page.

 Component styles are added automatically to the page.